 We’ve got an in-depth post about improving email deliverability here, and your relationship with your list will impact your ability to get an email to the inbox properly.

 That being said, it’s helpful to get comparison data from different sources.
+(If you're switching email marketing platforms because of your own bad experiences, read the full how to switch email platform guide here.)

 Some business owners like Jessica Nazarali report that ActiveCampaign has very good email deliverability when doing side by side comparisons with Infusionsoft.